 Rejection of any kind is never a nice feeling; whether it’s at school, work or in relationships, because let’s face it, no one enjoys being told ‘no’.
-Unfortunately however, rejection in acting is common and something that every actor must be prepared to face.

 It is important for actors to learn not to be afraid of rejection, so here are some tips that will help you.

 - Don’t take it personally – acting is a business